 Common Wood contains more than 330 species of flora and fauna, their diversity governed by the acidity or lime content of the soil in the zones in which they are found.
-Though it is largely beechwood, there are strands of mature oak, an aspen grove, an avenue of Douglas Firs, and Scots pine.
-Certain areas are more akin to open heath, with gorse and bracken, while others contain large tracts if cherry, laurel and holly; yet others are colonised by larch or silver birch.
+Though it is largely beechwood, there are stands of mature oak, an aspen grove, an “avenue” of Douglas Firs, and Scots pines.
+Certain areas are more akin to open heath, with gorse and bracken, while others contain large tracts of cherry, laurel and holly.
+Yet others are colonised by larch or silver birch.
 Bramblings and siskins may be detected in winter, feeding with resident finches among the conifers; in spring, the drumming of the great spotted woodpecker, calling nuthatches or the song of the robin may be heard; in summer, migrant willow-warbler, chiffchaff and blackcap sing from the surrounding scrub.
-In spring, carpets of bluebells fill the air with fragrance, while Fungi such as Fly Agaric are some of the delights of the woodland floor in autumn.
+In spring, carpets of bluebells fill the air with fragrance, while Fungi such as Fly Agaric are some of the principal delights of the woodland floor in autumn.
 Other flora is more modest: heath bedstraw being an example.
 Numerous species of butterfly and moth have been recorded in Common Wood, such as the Brimstone and Red Admiral butterfly, and the impressive Elephant hawk-moth.
 Animals include foxes, badgers, grey squirrels and muntjac.